 Choose Your Content Writing Hourly Rates Carefully

 When first starting out as a content writer, you might need to set a lower hourly rate until you start to build up your portfolio, credibility, and authority.
 But over time, there will be plenty of opportunities to grow your client base and increase your rates.
-And don’t forget to review your rates every six months or so to see if they need adjusting.

 You may decide to avoid charging an hourly rate altogether.
 Instead, you might offer your services on a per-word basis.
 Or you might charge a project fee.
 Hourly rates aren’t for everyone, so don’t neglect these possibilities for your content writing business.